 ADbasic provides a fast real-time development tool for ADwin systems.
 Application development freedom is provided by a full set of available drivers enabling full integration with other applications and programming languages, including an interface library for all of the most common GUI and development packages (VB, VC, Labview).

-The ADwin-Gold II is a stand-alone data acquisition and control system with fast, local DSP controller and memory, analog and digital I/Os, and Ethernet or USB interface for the communication with a PC.
-All these functions in a single system is very cost-effective for these lab control applications.
-This makes ADwin ideal for real time XY Loop control of many types of scanning microscopes.
-With its rugged, compact metal housing the portable ADwin-Gold is also available in multiple form factors, such as a desktop unit, for panel mounting, or as a portable system in combination with a notebook.
+The ADwin-Gold II is a stand-alone data acquisition and control system with fast, local DSP controller and local memory, analog and digital I/Os, and Ethernet or USB interface for the communication with a PC.
+Hosting all of these functions in a single system is very cost-effective for these lab control applications.
+This makes ADwin ideal for real-time XY Loop control of many types of scanning microscopes.
+The ADwin-Gold ll operates the SEM Microscope with a reliable and consistent performance so that the researchers can collect the electron microscope images required for their research.